oscarbenjamin/cython_coverage_demo/README.md

 Using `spin test --coverage` still does not include the `.pyx` file.
 Need to look at exactly what `spin` is doing...

+A minor problem is that the coverage report is showing coverage results for `thing.pyx` from the `src` directory but all of the `.py` files from the `build-install` directory.
+With `spin test --coverage` the `.py` files show with paths relative to the `src` directory like `stuff/test_thing.py`.
+Ideally all paths would display like that.

 ## What to do

 There are two big problems: first the path in the c file is wrong.
 Possibly